taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Paulo: **"Did you go to the hospital?"**

-Majhee: **"No, I can't afford it right now."**
+Majhee: **"No, it would have taken all night to see a doctor..."**

-Paulo: **"Doesn't the LNBSP give you health insurance?"**
+Paulo: **"Doesn't the LNBSP give you private health care?"**

 Majhee: **"Yes, but I'm not covered for injuries that occur off the work site...and technically, I was outside the front gates when the oxygen tank hit me."**

-Paulo: **"You're joking...what kinda messed up thinkin' is that??"**
+Paulo: **"*Seriously??* The SAMU should've just reported it as a worksite injury!"**

+*SAMU = Serviço de Atendimento Móvel de Urgência (Mobile Emergency Attendance Service)*

 Majhee removes her boots and steps into the decontamination chamber.

-Majhee: **"Yeah, well...everyone's hungry...can't think when you're hungry."**
+Majhee: **"Well...everyone's hungry...can't think when you're hungry."**

 ### Page 4

 A floating digital page reads the following:

 **"Open SynTh Exchange"**
-**" 'Applying Tesla’s Theory of Wireless Energy Transmission to SynTh textiles' "**
+**" 'Applying Tesla’s Theory of Wireless Energy Transmission to SynTh [bactoFETs](https://en.wikipedia.org/wiki/Field-effect_transistor)??' "**
 **"Asked 2.5 years ago Active 7 months ago Viewed 40k times"**
-**"Just finished reading [Nikola Tesla: On His Work With Alternating Currents and Their Application to Wireless Telegraphy, Telephony and Transmission of Power](http://www.tfcbooks.com/tesla/nt_on_ac.htm#TOC), and I'm fascinated with the parallels I see between Tesla's experiments with wireless energy transmission and the 'synchronized SynTh textiles' effect.
-I'm keen to systematically replicate Tesla's apparatuses in SynTh circuitry and would love to discuss further with anyone interested in collaborating."**
+**"It's been over 10 years since body mods replaced smartphones...we should have better wireless charging for SynTh bactoFET components by now!
+I just finished reading [Nikola Tesla: On His Work With Alternating Currents and Their Application to Wireless Telegraphy, Telephony and Transmission of Power](http://www.tfcbooks.com/tesla/nt_on_ac.htm#TOC), and I see many parallels between Tesla's wireless energy transmission and the 'synchronized SynTh' effect.
+Would love to discuss further with anyone interested in collaborating."**
 **"Keywords: Tesla, synchronicity, textile interactions, replication work"** **"Posted 11 Aug 2063 at 13:42 by QueenBee42"**